phpdpy/developer-roadmap-cn/src/pages/privacy.md

 We may deliver a file to you through the Services (known as a “web beacon”) from an ad network.
 Web beacons allow ad networks to provide anonymized, aggregated auditing, research and reporting for us and for advertisers.
 Web beacons also enable ad networks to serve targeted advertisements to you when you visit other websites.
 Because your web browser must request these advertisements and web beacons from the ad network’s servers, these companies can view, edit, or set their own cookies, just as if you had requested a web page from their site.
 You may be able to opt-out of web beacon tracking by adjusting the settings on your browser.

 Affiliated Businesses: In certain situations, businesses or third party websites we’re affiliated with may sell or provide products or services to you through or in connection with the Services (either alone or jointly with us).
 You can recognize when an affiliated business is associated with such a transaction or service, and we will share your Personal Information with that affiliated business only to the extent that it is related to such transaction or service.
-One such service may include the ability for you to automatically transmit Third Party Account Information to your Services profile or to automatically transmit information in your Services profile to your third party account; for example, you may sign into your roadmap.sh account using your Twitter account.
+One such service may include the ability for you to automatically transmit Third Party Account Information to your Services profile or to automatically transmit information in your Services profile to your third party account; for example, you may sign into your road-maps.cn account using your Twitter account.
 We have no control over the policies and practices of third party websites or businesses as to privacy or anything else, so if you choose to take part in any transaction or service relating to an affiliated website or business, please review all such business’ or websites’ policies.

 Our Agents: We employ other companies and people to perform tasks on our behalf and need to share your information with them to provide products or services to you.
 Unless we tell you differently, our agents do not have any right to use the Personal Information we share with them beyond what is necessary to assist us.